Devvoter/jil-foo/README.md

 semantic correctness of the code, and outputs the XML representation of the program's abstract syntax tree to standard output according to the specification in section 4.1.

+## 📁 Project Structure
+- `parse.py` – main script that parses SOL25 source code and outputs an XML AST
+- `ipp25spec.pdf` – official specification of the IPP project (includes SOL25 language rules)
+- `readme1.pdf` – report/documentation describing the implementation and design
+- `requirements.txt` – dependencies for  development
+- `sol_1.sol25` – example SOL25 source file used for demonstration or testing
+- `README.md` – this file with usage instructions and project info

 ## Setup:
 ```
 ..clone repo